 chemotherapy and monoclonal antibodies.
 She is an active member in the

 Tumor Board meetings.
-Dr Sipple also is the lead clinical pharmacist in
+Dr. Sipple is also the lead clinical pharmacist

 Anju Tulloch, Pharm.D., C.Ph.

 Dr. Tulloch co-precepts the core General Orientation experience.
 She earned